Molino Belén Water Project – Guatemala

 Ditches will also be dug on the side opposite the wall and water capture tank in order to filter the water.
 For this, the community will use rocks and PVC tubing for five ditches that are between eight and nine meters each.

 The majority of the tubing for the water system is in place already, including most of the tubing and valves to the homes.
 There will be, however, tubing from the water capture tank to the main water line for the community, which covers a flat distance of 75 meters.
-From there, tubing is required to three new homes that were not already connected to the main water line.
+From there, tubing is required for three new homes that were not already connected to the main water line.
 The total of these lines is 200 meters of tubing.
 (All valves are metal valves that the families are required to purchase separately

 960 people will benefit from the project.